hqng/hqng.github.io/_posts/2019-09-07-OTandInference-p3.md

 $$
 {% endraw %}

-In machine learning, we often take $p=1$ and use 1-Wasserstein distance to measure the discrepancy between distributions, the duality form becomes:
+In machine learning, we often take $ \small p=1$ and use $\small 1$-Wasserstein distance to measure the discrepancy between distributions, the duality form becomes:
 <br>
 {% raw %}
 $$ \small